-- Separating deploy and release – In order to continuously deploy, the ability to release may need to be separate from the work of deploying to production.
+- Separating deployment and release – In order to continuously deploy, the ability to release may need to be separate from the work of deploying to production.
 This requires architectural enablers that will allow functionality to be in production but hidden from Customers.

 - Architecting for operations – Operational needs must be considered.
 Build telemetry and logging capabilities into every application and the solution as a whole.
 Allow services to be downgraded or even removed in times of high loads or in response to incidents.
 Build capabilities for fast recovery and fix-forward.

 - Threat modeling – Information security considerations should start early, identifying threats to proposed architecture, infrastructure, and applications.
 And record important security requirements as Non-Functional Requirements to influence backlogs.

 Synthesize the vision, roadmap, and program backlog